Agenda

 Home safety for deaf and hard-of-hearing individuals is enhanced through diverse, accessible alert systems.
 Visual indicators like flashing lights, vibrotactile alerts through vibrations, and extra loud alarms can provide immediate, clear warnings during emergencies.
 These methods ensure that important signals are communicated effectively without relying on sound, empowering residents to respond swiftly to hazards.
 While there are stand alone devices that can alert you to an emergency, we'll also discuss how to integrate smarthome technologies, smartphones and wearables for notification options.

-time icon June 21, 2025 03:00 PM
+June 21, 2025 03:00 PM

 Practical Tools for Building Resilience